AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

    * Adjusted Operating Income (Loss) margin
    * constant currency
    * Adjusted Free Cash Flow
-   * non-GAAP operating expenses as well as other measures defined in this letter such as measures excluding bitcoin revenue, measures excluding gross profit contributions from our BNPL platform, and measures excluding PPP loan forgiveness gross profit.
+   * "non-GAAP operating expenses as well as other measures defined in this letter such as measures excluding bitcoin revenue, measures excluding gross profit contributions from our BNPL platform, and measures excluding PPP loan forgiveness gross profit."

-* How is your company performing relative to competitors in the same domain?
+### **<ins> How is your company performing relative to competitors in the same domain?</ins>**

+"Overall, Cash App and its competitors have raised over $4.26B in funding across 116 funding rounds involving 405 investors."

 ## Recommendations